The Motor Dealers & Repairers Compensation Fund 2018

 - The dealer fails to meet warranty obligations

-- The dealer fails to pause on proceeds from the sale of a vehicle on behalf of a customer
+- Dealer fails to pause on proceeds from the sale of a vehicle on behalf of a customer

 To make a claim with the motor dealers and repairers compensation fund, you need to fill in and fully complete a claim form.
 You will also need to provide supporting or documentary evidence, which may include the following: